Do I need a visa?

 They must also similarly be provided with the required funds to support them throughout and have paid for their course in full.

-- Government Authorised Exchange Visa – This is an approved government exchange scheme which allows workers to complete work experience, academic research, training, and to participate in an Overseas Government Language Programme.
+- Government Authorised Exchange visa – This is an approved government exchange scheme that allows workers to complete work experience, academic research, training, and to participate in an Overseas Government Language Programme

-Our Manchester immigration lawyers offer unique, comprehensive packages aimed at helping you with a range of visa or broader immigration enquiries.
-We have extensive experience in completing and submitting UK visa applications – from Spouse Visas to Tier 2 Work Visas.
+Our Manchester immigration solicitors offer unique, comprehensive packages aimed at helping you with a range of UK visas, UK visa extensions and broader immigration enquiries.
+We have extensive experience in completing and submitting UK visa applications, from Spouse visas to Tier 2 Work visas, as well as British citizenship applications and asylum claims.

 Our OISC-accredited team of immigration lawyers are based in Manchester and across the UK, with offices throughout the country.
-We are able to provide expert legal advice no matter your location, as we can arrange telephone consultations, Skype video calls and more.
+We are able to provide expert legal advice no matter your location, as we can arrange telephone consultations, online video calls (such as via Skype) and more.

 Our immigration lawyers in Manchester will complete and submit all accompanying visa application forms to the Home Office, equipped with a Letter of Representation outlining the key highlights and strengths of your particular case.